WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/README.md

 ## Example

-The quick start examples in the SDK are written to be run on Adafruit’s Feather M0 express.
+The quick start examples in the SDK are written to be run on Adafruit Feather M0 express.
 The hardware setup is as simple as stacking up the FeatherWing on top of the M0 Feather and powering up the board.

 1. Clone or download the [WE FeatherWing SDK](/)
 2. Open the workspace of interest with the filename `<FeatherWing>.code-workspace` in Visual Studio code.